cds-snc/notification-planning/.github/ISSUE_TEMPLATE/-onboarding--welcome-a-new-team-member.md

 - [ ] AWS access [create a ticket with SRE: request access for GCNotify staging and production environments along with a scratch account for sandbox testing](https://github.com/cds-snc/site-reliability-engineering/issues/new/choose)
 - [ ] [AWS CLI setup](https://docs.google.com/document/d/18w44esbq00JClsvHvlcrSiEnolCIlV5n-YKdVsq6bJk/edit)
 - [ ] New Relic (Error logging / debugging for production) [ Slack msg @jimleroyer ]
 - [ ] Freshdesk Customer ticket support portal.
-Make sure the account is linked to the Notify team in Freshdesk. [ Slack msg Jimmy Prince ]
+Make sure the account is linked to the Notify team in Freshdesk. [ access via Google SSO ]
 - [ ] Get on the `Notification` Google group to receive the ops related emails [Ask @jimleroyer or @jzbahrai or @yaelberger-commits to add you [via this link](https://groups.google.com/a/cds-snc.ca/g/notification/members)]
 - [ ] [GCNotify Platform admin](https://notification.canada.ca/) @jimleroyer or @jzbahrai
 - [ ] Git clone the following GitHub repositories which are core to our stack: [notification-api](https://github.com/cds-snc/notification-api), [notification-admin](https://github.com/cds-snc/notification-admin), [notification-utils](https://github.com/cds-snc/notification-utils), [notification-attic](https://github.com/cds-snc/notification-attic), [notification-document-download-api](https://github.com/cds-snc/notification-document-download-api), [notification-terraform](https://github.com/cds-snc/notification-terraform), [notification-manifests](https://github.com/cds-snc/notification-manifests/), [notification-documentation](https://github.com/cds-snc/notification-documentation).
 There are others which might not be vital at this point in time.